top of page

 Yes!
 We travel in safe, well-known birding regions, and partner with trusted local guides.
 We spent a whole month traveling on our own there and never once felt our safety was at risk.
 We understand safety is a priority—like any country, Colombia has areas best avoided, and we do just that.
 Our tours only visit well-known, secure birding regions where tourism is established and safety is carefully managed.

 We keep our groups small and personal, usually between 4–6 participants, to ensure a relaxed atmosphere and more individual attention in the field.
+However, we can work with larger groups if your party includes more people as well.

 In general, you'll ideally want to bring a lens in the 400-600mm range, the faster the better of course.
 A shorter and faster 200mm or 300mm is also recommended for darker lit and close encounter situations.
 We’re happy to offer recommendations and help you get the most out of whatever camera you bring.
 A tripod or monopod is also highly recommended.
 NO FLASH as most the reserves we'll visit have strict no flash policies to respect the animals.